67 Autogiros & Gyroplanes

 - Learn about the history of autogiros and gyroplanes and how they helped shape the development of rotating-wing aviation.

-- Understand the principles of autorotation and how autogiros generate lift without engine-driven rotors.
+- Understand the principles of autorotation and how autogiros generate lift without the need for engine-driven rotors.

 - Appreciate the performance differences between autogiros and helicopters, and why helicopters eclipsed their flight capabilities.

-- Appreciate how the future development of autogiros and gyroplanes may still help expand the scope of aviation.
+- Consider why the future development of autogiros and gyroplanes may still help expand the scope of aviation.

 History

 In 1910 or thereabouts, Boris Yuriev found that, under certain conditions, such as in steeply descending or horizontal flight with the rotor disk set at a positive angle of attack, a lifting rotor could turn of its own accord.[5]
 Yuriev referred to this effect as “rotor gliding,” and he appears to have recognized even then that this self-rotating capability could potentially be used to land a helicopter safely in the event of an engine failure.
-Today, a flight maneuver called an autorotational landing remains a fundamental safety feature in helicopters, enabling controlled flight to the ground in emergencies such as power or tail rotor failure.
+Today, a flight maneuver known as an autorotational landing remains a fundamental safety feature in helicopters, enabling controlled descent to the ground in emergencies such as power or tail-rotor failure.

-In 1920, a young Spanish engineer, Juan de la Cierva, built small, unpowered, free-flying models of a new type of rotating-wing aircraft.
+In 1920, a young Spanish engineer, Juan de la Cierva, built small, unpowered, free-flying models of a new type of rotating-wing airplane; see Figure 3.
 The rotor blades, mounted on a vertical shaft, were free to spin.
-His vision was for an aircraft where “stability, uplift, and control should remain independent from forward speed” and one that a pilot of average skill could fly safely.
+His vision was for an aircraft in which “stability, uplift, and control should remain independent from forward speed” and in which a pilot of average skill could fly safely.
 His models were launched from a balcony on his house and demonstrated self-sustaining flight, gliding softly to the ground.
-In doing so, Cierva rediscovered the principle of autorotation, and he soon developed a new type of aircraft that he would name the Autogiro.
+In doing so, Cierva rediscovered the principle of autorotation and soon developed a new type of airplane, which he named the Autogiro.

 While Cierva was not the first to observe or describe autorotation, he was the first to systematically study its aerodynamic principles and harness them for practical aviation.
 He conducted some of the earliest theoretical analyses of rotors[6] and performed a series of wind tunnel tests.
-Cierva’s first piloted Autogiro, the C.1, was built in 1920 and had a coaxial rotor design, his motivation being that the two counter-rotating rotors would balance out the aerodynamic differences between the advancing and retreating blades, i.e., the problem of dissymetry of lift.
-However, when flight tests began, it was found that the aerodynamic interference between the rotors resulted in different autorotational rotor speeds, the machine rolling over and crashing.
+Cierva’s first piloted Autogiro, the C.1, was built in 1920 and featured a coaxial rotor design; he argued that the two counter-rotating rotors would balance the aerodynamic differences between the advancing and retreating blades, thereby addressing the problem of dissymmetry of lift.
+However, during flight tests, aerodynamic interference between the rotors led to different autorotational rotor speeds, causing the machine to roll over and crash.

 Further developments were rapid after the first successful flight of the C.4.
 Cierva’s work continued in Britain with the financial support of the Weir Company of Glasgow.
-By 1926, the C.6 was demonstrated to the British Air Ministry, and soon, the Cierva Autogiro Co.
-Ltd was formed.
+By 1926, the C.6 had been demonstrated to the British Air Ministry, and soon, the Cierva Autogiro Co.
+Ltd. was formed.
 Thereafter, Cierva’s Autogiro designs were built in Britain, mainly by the A.V.
 Roe (Avro) company.
-In 1928, the Cierva C.8 flew across the English Channel, proving the aircraft’s capabilities and reliability.
-In the early 1930s, autogiros saw limited commercial use, with the Pitcairn PCA-2 becoming the first certified rotating-wing aircraft in the U.S.
+In 1928, the Cierva C.8 (see Figure 5) flew across the English Channel, proving the autogiro’s range capabilities and reliability.
+In the early 1930s, autogiros also saw limited commercial use, with the Pitcairn PCA-2 becoming the first certified rotating-wing aircraft in the U.S.

-Cierva’s C.30 model of 1933 gave the pilot direct control of the rotor by allowing lateral and longitudinal tilting of the rotor disk from a “hanging stick,” which can be seen in the photograph below, significantly improving the autogiro’s handling qualities.
-Around the same time, military forces in Britain, Germany, and the U.S. explored using autogiros for reconnaissance, artillery spotting, coastal patrol, and covert operations behind enemy lines, exploiting their slow speed and short takeoff and landing capabilities.
-Using the kinetic energy in the blades, almost vertically controlled landings were possible, rivaling what was to become possible with future helicopters.
+Cierva’s C.30 model of 1933 provided the pilot with direct control of the rotor, allowing lateral and longitudinal tilting of the rotor disk from a “hanging stick,” as shown in the photograph below, thereby significantly improving the autogiro’s handling qualities.
+Around the same time, military forces in Britain, Germany, and the U.S. explored the use of autogiros for reconnaissance, artillery spotting, coastal patrol, and covert operations behind enemy lines, exploiting their slow speed and short takeoff and landing capabilities.
+Using the kinetic energy, almost vertical landings were achieved, rivaling what would later become possible with helicopters.

 The rapid development of the autogiro during the 1920s and 1930s spurred early scientific research on rotating-wing aerodynamics by Hermann Glauert and Christopher Lock, whose theoretical studies were supported by wind tunnel experiments.[7]
 In 1926, Glauert published a seminal paper[8] on induced inflow and rotor performance, providing foundational equations for explaining the principles of rotating-wing aerodynamics.
 Cierva contested these theories,[9] who claimed they were inconsistent with his flight tests of the C.6.
 Nevertheless, Glauert’s theories and methods have shown good validity and stood the test of time.

-Nevertheless, during WW2, Germany deployed the Focke-Achgelis Fa 330, a rotor kite towed behind a submarine, the machine being shown in the photograph below.
-Focke-Wulf constructed Cierva’s C.19 and C.30 Autogiros under license from 1930 until after Cierva was killed in 1936, but they saw limited use.
-Hanna Reitsch demonstrated the Focke-Wulf Fw 61 helicopter in Berlin in 1938, the rotors being derived from Cierva’s autogiro designs.
+Nevertheless, further developments continued, and during WWII, Germany deployed the Focke-Achgelis Fa 330, a rotor kite towed behind a submarine; the machine is shown in Figure 6.
+Focke-Wulf constructed Cierva’s C.19 and C.30 Autogiros under license from 1930 until after Juan de la Cierva was killed in 1936, but they saw limited use.
+Hanna Reitsch demonstrated the Focke-Wulf Fw 61 helicopter in Berlin in 1938, the rotors derived from Cierva’s autogiro designs.
 Elements of Cierva’s rotor technology were used, leading some to argue that the Fw 61’s design was inadequately appropriated.
 Nevertheless, it was clear that the helicopter had reached the tipping point of success.

-By the late 1940s, helicopters like the Sikorsky R-4, R-5, and R-6, as well as the Bell 47 and Bristol 171 Sycamore, meant that autogiros became obsolete in mainstream aviation.
-Several other factors contributed to the autogiro’s decline in the 1940s.
-Military interest in helicopters grew in the U.S., spurred by the 1938 Dorsey-Logan Bill, which provided funding for rotary-wing research.
-This led to the Rotating-Wing Aircraft Conference at The Franklin Institute in Philadelphia in 1939, bringing together leading engineers such as Raoul Hafner, Harrold Pitcairn, and Igor Sikorsky.
+By the late 1940s, helicopters such as the Sikorsky R-4, R-5, and R-6, as well as the Bell 47 and Bristol 171 Sycamore, had rendered autogiros quickly obsolete in mainstream aviation.
+However, several other factors contributed to the decline of the autogiro in the 1940s.
+Military interest in helicopters in the U.S. grew following the 1938 Dorsey-Logan Bill, which provided funding for rotary-wing research.
+This led to the Rotating-Wing Aircraft Conference at The Franklin Institute in Philadelphia in 1939, bringing together leading engineers such as Raoul Hafner, Harold Pitcairn, and Igor Sikorsky.
 At this conference, Igor Sikorsky, who was actively developing the VS-300, presented a paper outlining the helicopter’s potential.
-The imminent success of the VS-300, coupled with Dorsey-Logan Bill funding and the rapid pace of wartime aeronautical innovation, shifted attention decisively toward the development of helicopters.
-As a result, further work on autogiros was almost immediately stopped, the aircraft being sidelined despite its foundational contributions to helicopter technology.
+The imminent success of the VS-300, coupled with funding from the Dorsey-Logan Bill and the rapid pace of wartime aeronautical innovation, decisively shifted attention toward helicopter development.
+Consequently, further work on autogiros was slowed or halted, and the aircraft was sidelined despite its foundational contributions to helicopter technology.

-In the 1950s, interest in autogiros, gyroplanes, and convertiplanes saw a modest revival, leading to prototypes from Fairey Aviation in Britain and McDonnell Aircraft in the U.S. These designs aimed to overcome the forward speed limitations of helicopters by offloading rotor thrust requirements using a fixed-wing.
-Gyroplanes can take off vertically and hover when the rotor is powered by tip jets, but these are switched off in forward flight, the rotor transitioning into full autorotation.
+In the 1950s, interest in autogiros, gyroplanes, and convertiplanes experienced a modest revival, resulting in prototypes built by Fairey Aviation in Britain and McDonnell Aircraft in the United States.
+These designs sought to overcome the forward speed limitations of helicopters by offloading rotor thrust requirements through the use of a fixed wing.
+Gyroplanes can take off vertically and hover when the rotor is powered by tip jets; however, these are switched off in forward flight, allowing the rotor to transition into full autorotation.
 McDonnell developed the XV-1, but its performance was disappointing, and it was canceled.
-Fairey Aviation’s Gyrodyne prototypes led to the Rotodyne, the world’s largest gyroplane, capable of carrying 40 passengers.
+Fairey Aviation’s Gyrodyne prototypes led to the Rotodyne, the world’s largest gyroplane (Figure 7), capable of carrying 40 passengers.
 Using tip jets for takeoff and landing, the Rotodyne was a technical success.
 It set a world speed record for convertiplanes in 1959 before its cancellation in 1962.
-In hindsight, it was not the technical capabilities of the Rotodyne that failed, but rather the lack of infrastructure, regulatory clarity, and commercial readiness that ultimately rendered the project unsustainable.
+In hindsight, it was likely not the Rotodyne’s technical capabilities that failed, but rather the lack of infrastructure, regulatory clarity, and commercial readiness that ultimately rendered the project unsustainable.

-In the 1990s, two U.S. companies started developing lightweight autogiros, namely Carter Aviation Technologies (now Jaunt Air Mobility) and Groen Brothers Aviation (now Skyworks Aeronautics), using modern advancements in aerodynamics, materials, and flight controls.
-Carter’s prototype combined a slowed autorotating rotor with a high aspect ratio fixed wing, the derivative by Jaunt Air Mobility being a similar concept.
-GBA’s Hawk 4 prototype was a turboprop-powered autogiro with a demonstrated level-flight speed of 148 mph (238 kph).
+In the 1990s, two U.S. companies began developing lightweight autogiros: Carter Aviation Technologies (now Jaunt Air Mobility) and Groen Brothers Aviation (now Skyworks Aeronautics), which utilized advances in aerodynamics, materials, and flight controls.
+Carter’s prototype combined a slowed autorotating rotor with a high-aspect-ratio fixed-wing; Jaunt Air Mobility’s derivative employs a similar concept.
+GBA’s Hawk 4 prototype (Figure 8) was a turboprop-powered autogiro with a demonstrated level-flight speed of 148 mph (238 kph).
 It showed impressive short takeoff and near-vertical landing capabilities.
-The two-bladed articulated rotor incorporated a cone-pitch coupling for rotor speed stability and a swashplate for cyclic and collective pitch, giving the machine excellent handling qualities.
+The two-bladed articulated rotor incorporated a cone-pitch coupling for rotor speed stability and a swashplate for cyclic and collective pitch, resulting in excellent handling qualities for the machine.
 The Hawk 4 never progressed beyond the prototype stage, and as of 2025, its successor, the Hawk 5, has not yet flown.

-AutoGyro’s Cavalon, as shown in the photograph below, is a gyroplane in current production that is certified under the FAA’s primary category, which means private pilots can fly it under the sport pilot rule.
+AutoGyro’s Cavalon, as shown in Figure 9, is a gyroplane currently in production and certified under the FAA’s primary category, allowing private pilots to operate it under the Sport Pilot rule.
 Notice that “AutoGyro” is the name of the company.
-It is a two-seat, enclosed-cockpit autogyro certified under the FAA’s Primary Aircraft Category, allowing it to be flown by private pilots and those with a sport pilot certificate, provided it meets Light-Sport Aircraft (LSA) criteria.
+It is a two-seat, enclosed-cockpit autogyro certified under the FAA’s Primary Aircraft Category, allowing it to be flown by private pilots and Sport Pilots, provided it meets the Light-Sport Aircraft (LSA) criteria.
 Powered by a Rotax engine, the Cavalon features side-by-side seating, a pre-rotator system, and glass cockpit avionics.

-Today, autogiros and gyroplanes are experiencing a quiet resurgence, with modern designs offering improved safety, efficiency, and affordability.
-As interest in personal and light utility aviation grows, they are increasingly seen as a practical, affordable, and enjoyable alternative to helicopters.
-With ongoing innovation, gyroplanes may find a niche in emerging markets like pilot training, aerial observation, and short-range urban mobility.
+Today, autogiros and gyroplanes are experiencing a slow resurgence, with modern designs offering improved safety, efficiency, and affordability.
+As interest in personal and light utility aviation grows, it is increasingly seen as a practical, affordable, and enjoyable alternative to helicopters and airplanes.
+With ongoing innovation, gyroplanes may find a niche in emerging markets, such as aerial observation and short-range urban mobility.

 Autogiro, Autogyro, Gyroplane, or Gyrodyne?

 Most people become confused by the names autogiro, Autogiro, autogyro, gyroplane, convertiplane, and gyrodyne.
-These names all relate to a specific type of rotorcraft, and while they have similarities, they also have distinct differences based on their design, function, and history.
+These names all refer to specific types of rotorcraft; although they share similarities, they also differ in their design, function, and history.
 Clarification is important.

 - Autogiro or autogyro: These names refer to the same type of rotorcraft.
-However, Juan de la Cierva trademarked the name Autogiro (capitalized letter A).
-The term autogiro (lowercase) or autogyro is now used generically for all similar aircraft.
+However, Juan de la Cierva trademarked the name Autogiro (with a capitalized letter A).
+The name autogiro (in lowercase) or autogyro is now used generically to refer to all similar aircraft.
 These rotorcraft use an unpowered, free-spinning rotor for lift and a conventional engine-driven propeller for forward thrust.
 Autogiros cannot hover.

 - Gyroplane: Another generic term for an autogiro or autogyro, used interchangeably in some contexts.
-However, for certification and piloting, then gyroplane is the term officially adopted by regulatory bodies like the FAA and EASA.
-All gyroplanes operate using the same basic principles of autorotation for lift and powered propulsion for thrust.
+However, for certification and piloting purposes, the term gyroplane is the official designation adopted by regulatory bodies such as the FAA and EASA.
+All gyroplanes operate on the same basic principles: autorotation for lift and powered propulsion for thrust.
 Gyroplanes cannot hover.

 - Gyrodyne: A hybrid between an autogiro (or gyroplane) and a helicopter.
-It has a powered rotor system that enables vertical takeoff, hover, and landing, like a helicopter.
-During forward flight, the rotor may be partially powered or enter into full autorotation, with separate propulsion (usually using a propeller) providing forward thrust.
+It features a powered rotor system that enables vertical takeoff, hover, and landing, similar to a helicopter.
+During forward flight, the rotor may be partially powered or enter full autorotation, with separate propulsion (typically a propeller) providing forward thrust.

 - Convertiplane: A broad classification for aircraft that can transition between vertical and horizontal flight modes, combining elements of rotorcraft and airplanes.
 Convertiplanes include tiltrotors, tiltwing aircraft, and even some gyrodyne-like designs.
 For example, the Rotordyne was often referred to as a convertiplane.
-These aircraft attempt to combine the helicopter’s VTOL (Vertical Take Off and Landing) capabilities with the speed and efficiency of fixed-wing aircraft in cruise flight.
+These aircraft aim to combine the helicopter’s vertical takeoff and landing (VTOL) capabilities with the speed and efficiency of fixed-wing aircraft in cruise flight.

 Scientific Research on Autogiros

-Compared to most types of aircraft, autogiros have been the subject of much fewer technical and scientific studies[10] with most fundamental research dating back to the 1930s.
-While helicopters and other rotating-wing machines[11] have undergone extensive aerodynamic analysis and technological advancements over the last century, autogiros have remained firmly in a niche category, with much fewer studies on their aerodynamics, loads, performance, as well as stability and control characteristics.
-Comprehensive theoretical frameworks for predictions remain largely underdeveloped compared to helicopters, although the underlying principles are not that dissimilar, as will be further discussed.
+Compared to most types of aircraft, autogiros have been the subject of fewer technical and scientific studies[10] with most fundamental research dating back to the 1930s.
+While helicopters and other rotating-wing machines[11] have undergone extensive aerodynamic analysis and technological advancements over the last century, yet autogiros remain firmly in a niche category, with far fewer studies on their aerodynamics, loads, performance, and stability and control characteristics.
+Comprehensive theoretical frameworks for prediction remain underdeveloped relative to those for helicopters, although the underlying principles are not dissimilar, as will be discussed further.

 Early Measurements

-Extensive investigations into the flight performance of autogiros, mainly during the 1930s and immediate pre-WWII years by the Royal Aircraft Establishment (RAE) and the National Advisory Committee for Aeronautics (NACA), provided valuable data from flight testing and wind tunnel measurements.
-While the RAE had conducted experiments with autogiros and Hermann Gluert and Juan de la Cierva himself had developed a theoretical basis for their analysis as early as 1926, it was not until the early 1930s that NACA started to study rotating wings.
-NACA used a PCA-2 autogiro, which became the basis for comprehensive flight and wind tunnel testing for almost eight years until helicopters appeared.[12]
+Extensive investigations into the flight performance of autogiros, primarily conducted during the 1930s and the immediate pre-WWII years by the Royal Aircraft Establishment (RAE) and the National Advisory Committee for Aeronautics (NACA), provided valuable data from flight testing and wind tunnel measurements.
+While the RAE had conducted experiments with autogiros, and Hermann Gluert and Juan de la Cierva had developed a theoretical basis for their analysis as early as 1926, it was not until the early 1930s that NACA began to study rotating wings.
+NACA used a PCA-2 autogiro, which served as the basis for comprehensive flight and wind tunnel testing for almost eight years, until helicopters emerged.[12]

-The figure below shows that the PCA-2’s measured aerodynamic efficiency, which was relatively poor compared to most airplanes, even in the 1930s, with a maximum lift-to-drag () ratio of only about 4.5.
-The differences between the rotor alone and the complete aircraft reflect the relatively high parasitic drag of the airframe.
-However, to put the results in perspective, the performance of the rotor alone, when measured in the wind tunnel, had a maximum
+Figure 10 shows that the PCA-2’s measured aerodynamic efficiency was relatively poor compared with most airplanes, even in the 1930s, with a maximum lift-to-drag () ratio of only about 4.5.
+The differences between the rotor alone and the complete aircraft reflect the airframe’s relatively high parasitic drag.
+However, to put the results in perspective, the performance of the rotor alone, measured in the wind tunnel, had a maximum

-of about 7, which is also comparable to that of a modern helicopter rotor, but this should come as no surprise.
+of approximately 7, comparable to that of a modern helicopter rotor.
+This is not surprising.
 The broader question is how much more efficient any rotor can be in forward flight, autorotating, or powered, which essentially behaves as a lifting wing with an aspect ratio of only

 ?

-Because the autogiro rotor has a relatively low rotational speed and low disk loading compared to a helicopter, it maintains its ratio to as high as
+Because the autogiro rotor has a relatively low rotational speed and disk loading compared with a helicopter, it maintains its ratio up to

-= 0.7, although not necessarily to a higher airspeed.
-Recall that the advance ratio is defined as the ratio of the airspeed to the rotational tip speed, i.e.,
+= 0.7, although not necessarily at a higher airspeed.
+Recall from the chapter on helicopters in this eBook that the advance ratio is defined as the ratio of the airspeed to the rotational tip speed, i.e.,

 .
 A helicopter’s typical values of

 are less than 0.4.
-Notice from the figure above that for higher advance ratios (or tip speed ratio), the
+Notice from Figure 10 that for higher advance ratios (or tip speed ratios), the

 ratio drops off progressively, in part because of higher blade drag with reverse flow, retreating blade stall (which also occurs in the reverse flow region), and advancing blade compressibility effects, which are the same limiting aerodynamic issues as for a helicopter.

 However, the autogiro has another significant problem.
-Because of the rotor’s lower rotational speed compared to a helicopter, there is a more significant extent of reverse flow on the retreating side of the rotor disk, as shown in the figure below.
-Not only is this a source of higher drag and a loss of rotor lift, but it is also a potential aeroelastic issue (i.e., blade twisting) because of the movement of the center of lift from near the 1/4-chord back to the 3/4-chord.
+As a consequence of the rotor’s lower rotational speed compared to that of a helicopter, there is a more substantial extent of reverse flow on the retreating side of the rotor disk, as illustrated in Figure 11.
+Not only does this result in higher drag and a loss of rotor lift, but it also poses a potential aeroelastic issue (i.e., blade twisting) from the movement of the center of lift from near the 1/4-chord back to the 3/4-chord.
 Notice that the reverse flow region encompasses a circle of diameter on the retreating side of the rotor disk.

 Defining the Reverse Flow Boundary on the Rotor Disk